W7k-J/W7k-J.github.io/w7kTools/WallSwaper.md

 ---
-layout: page
+layout: toolspage
 title: Wall Location Line
 permalink: /tools/wallswap
 ---

 ![WallSwapIcon](/images/Tools/WallSwap/WallSwap.png)

 The purpose of this tool is to allow user to create shortcuts for <strong>Location Line</strong>.
-In my personal experience (and from discussions with many fellow Revit Users) changing location line of a wall easily breaks the person from the flow of your work.
+From my personal experience (and from discussions with many fellow Revit Users) changing location line of a wall easily breaks the person's flow.

 ## How to use it